nwill111/Portfolio/Readme.txt

 This website was created using the "MyResume" template created by BootstrapMade.com.
-Minor changes were made by me to further personalize the site.
+Changes were made by me to further personalize the site.

 Template Name: MyResume
 Template URL: https://bootstrapmade.com/free-html-bootstrap-template-my-resume/